ConsenSysMesh/stow-js/README.md

 1. `String` - The data hash.
 Hash of the plain text data + metadata
 2. `Object` - The metadata of the record.
 [Click here to read more about the metadata](https://github.com/ConsenSys/linnia-resources/blob/master/METADATA.md)
 3. `String` - The dataUri, link to the data (eg. the IPFS hash)
-4. `Object` - The ethParams ethereum account params.
+4. `Object` - (Optional) The ethParams, ethereum account params.

+If you don't set the ethParams it will use the account[0] as the from address.

 ### Returns